simarmehta/AIDEN/README.md

-# AIDEN - Your RAG Assistant
+# AIDEN - Your LAG Assistant
+> Terminology update: switched RAG to LAG.

-AIDEN is an advanced **Retrieval-Augmented Generation (RAG)** application designed to streamline the process of ingesting, querying, and managing knowledge from diverse documentation sources.
+AIDEN is an advanced **Retrieval-Augmented Generation (LAG)** application designed to streamline the process of ingesting, querying, and managing knowledge from diverse documentation sources.

 ## Table of Contents
 1. [Features](#features)